lcswsher/Plotly_Homework_Belly_Button_Biodiversity/README.md

 #### Plotly_Homework_Belly_Button_Biodiversity due on 08/02/2021

 This project contains an interactive dashboard to explore the Belly Button Biodiversity DataSet for each sample.
-The D3 libary is used to read the samples.json file and to create the following: Demographic Info (metadata) by ID Number, a horizontal bar chart
+The D3 libary and Plotly JS are used to read the samples.json file and to create the following: Demographic Info (metadata) by ID Number, a horizontal bar chart
 (with the top 10 OTU's), a bubble chart that displays each sample size for a specific ID number, and a gauge chart displaying the frequency of scrubs per week.